Activation Relaxation: A Local Dynamical Approximation to Backpropagation in the Brain: Methods

 \section{Methods}

-We consider the simple case of a fully-connected deep multi-layer perceptron (MLP) composed of $L$ layers trained in a supervised setting \footnote{Extensions to other architectures are relatively straightforward and will be thoroughly investigated in future work.
-In appendix A we show that the approach can be extended to arbitrary directed acyclic graphs (DAGs), which encompasses all standard machine learning architectures such as CNNs, LSTMs, ResNets, transformers etc }.
-A MLP is composed of hierarchical layers of rate-coded neurons.
+We consider the simple case of a fully-connected deep multi-layer perceptron (MLP) composed of $L$ layers of rate-coded neurons trained in a supervised setting\footnote{Extensions to other architectures are relatively straightforward and will be investigated in future work.
+In appendix A we show that the approach can be extended to arbitrary directed acyclic graphs (DAGs), which encompasses all standard machine learning architectures such as CNNs, LSTMs, ResNets, transformers, etc. }.
 The firing rates of these neurons are represented as a single scalar value $x^l_i$, referred to as the neurons activation, and a vector of all activations at given layer is denoted as $x^l$.
-The activation's of the hierarchically superordinate layer are a function of the hierarchically subordinate layer's activations $x^{l+1} = f(W^l x^l)$ where $W^l \in \Theta$ is a set of synaptic weights and the product of activation and weights is transformed through a nonlinear activation function $f$.
+The activation's of the hierarchically superordinate layer are a function of the hierarchically subordinate layer's activations $x^{l+1} = f(W^l x^l)$, where $W^l \in \Theta$ is the set of synaptic weights, and the product of activation and weights is transformed through a nonlinear activation function $f$.
 The final output $x^L$ of the network is compared with the desired targets $T$, according to some loss function $\mathcal{L}(x^L, T)$.
-In this work, we take this loss function to be the mean-squared error $\mathcal{L}(x^L, T) = \frac{1}{2}\sum_i (x^L_i - T_i)^2$, although the algorithm applies to any other loss function without loss of generality.
+In this work, we take this loss function to be the mean-squared-error (MSE) $\mathcal{L}(x^L, T) = \frac{1}{2}\sum_i (x^L_i - T_i)^2$, although the algorithm applies to any other loss function without loss of generality.
 We denote the gradient of the loss with respect to the output layer as $\frac{dL}{dx^L}$.
-In the case of the MSE loss, this gradient is just a prediction error $\epsilon^L = (x^L - T)$.
+In the case of the MSE loss, the gradient of the output layer is just the prediction error $\epsilon^L = (x^L - T)$.
+Backprop proceeds by computing the gradient of the loss function with respect to the weights $W^l$ using the chain rule,